jitsi/jitsi-meet-flutter-sdk/README.md

     Called when a participant has joined the conference.

-    - email: the email of the participant.
+    - `email` : the email of the participant.
 It may not be set if the remote participant didn't set one.
-    - name: the name of the participant.
+    - `name` : the name of the participant.
-    - role: the role of the participant.
+    - `role` : the role of the participant.
-    - participantId: the id of the participant.
+    - `participantId` : the id of the participant.

 5. #### participantLeft(String? participantId)

     Called when a participant has left the conference.

-    - participantId: the id of the participant that left.
+    - `participantId` : the id of the participant that left.

 6. #### audioMutedChanged(bool muted)

     Called when the local participant's audio is muted or unmuted.

-    - muted: a boolean indicating whether the audio is muted or not.
+    - `muted` : a boolean indicating whether the audio is muted or not.

 7. #### videoMutedChanged(bool muted)

     Called when the local participant's video is muted or unmuted.

-    - muted: a boolean indicating whether the video is muted or not.
+    - `muted` : a boolean indicating whether the video is muted or not.

 8. #### endpointTextMessageReceived(String senderId, String message)

     Called when an endpoint text message is received.

-    - senderId: the participantId of the sender
+    - `senderId` : the participantId of the sender
-    - message: the content.
+    - `message` : the content.

 9. #### screenShareToggled(String participantId, bool sharing)

     Called when a chat message is received.

-    - participantId: the id of the participant
+    - `participantId` : the id of the participant
-    - sharing: the state of screen share
+    - `sharing` : the state of screen share

 10. #### chatMessageReceived(String senderId, String message, bool isPrivate)

     Called when a chat text message is received.

-    - senderId: the id of the participant that sent the message.
+    - `senderId` : the id of the participant that sent the message.
-    - message: the content of the message.
+    - `message` : the content of the message.
-    - isPrivate: true if the message is private, false otherwise.
+    - `isPrivate` : true if the message is private, false otherwise.
-    - timestamp: the (optional) timestamp of the message.
+    - `timestamp` : the (optional) timestamp of the message.

 11. #### chatToggled(bool isOpen)

     Called when the chat dialog is opened or closed.

-    - isOpen: true if the chat dialog is open, false otherwise.
+    - `isOpen` : true if the chat dialog is open, false otherwise.

 12. #### readyToClose()
     Called when the SDK is ready to be closed.
 No meeting is happening at this point.